ponylang/pony-tutorial/capabilities/reference-capabilities.md

 __Value__, written `val`.
 This is for references to immutable data structures.
 If you have a `val` variable then you know that no-one can change the data.
 So you can read it and share it with other actors.

 __Reference__, written `ref`.
-This is for references to mutable data structures that are not isolated, in other words "normal" data.
+This is for references to mutable data structures that are not isolated, in other words, "normal" data.
 If you have a `ref` variable then you can read and write the data however you like and you can have multiple variables that can access the same data.
 But you can't share it with other actors.

 __Box__.
 This is for references to data that is read-only to you.
 That data might be immutable and shared with other actors or there may be other variables using it in your actor that can change the data.
-Either way the `box` variable can be used to safely read the data.
+Either way, the `box` variable can be used to safely read the data.
 This may sound a little pointless, but it allows you to write code that can work for both `val` and `ref` variables, as long as it doesn't write to the object.

 __Transition__, written `trn`.
 This is used for data structures that you want to write to and give out read-only (`box`) variables to.
 You can also convert the `trn` variable to a `val` variable later if you wish, which stops anyone from changing the data and allows it be shared with other actors.